tfry-git/compressor-arduino/Readme.md

 # Very low part count audio compressor based on Arduino

-This project aims to provide a simple to build audio-compressor based on an arduino / genuino.
+This project aims to provide a simple to build audio-compressor based on an Arduino / Genuino.

+Note that we are assuming an **ATMega328 or ATMega168** based board, here (such as Arduino Uno, Nano, or Pro Mini), running at **16 MHz** and **5V**.
+Circuit and code can clearly be adjusted to other boards, but you'll have to do that, yourself.

 ## A small bit of theory